Authress-Engineering/openapi-resolver.js/README.md

 ## Security contact

-Please disclose any security-related issues or vulnerabilities by emailing [security@rhosys.ch](mailto:security@rhosys.ch), instead of using the public issue tracker.
+Please disclose any security-related issues or vulnerabilities by emailing [security@authress.io](mailto:security@authress.io), instead of using the public issue tracker.